RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Learn the rules so you can break them

 You won't have good insights if you don't know the fundamentals of a field, because details matter.
 At the same time, you won't make breakthroughs by following all the rules.
-Art is knowing which rules to break.
+Good creativity comes from knowing which rules to break.

 ### When everyone is going left, consider going right.